wyfo/apischema/docs/performance_and_benchmark.md

 #### `collections` — pass through collections

 Standard collections `list`, `tuple` and `dict` are natively handled by JSON libraries, but `set`, for example, isn't.
-Moreover, standard abstract collections like `Collection` or `Mapping`, which are a lot used, are not guaranteed to have their runtime type supported (having a `set` annotated with `Collection` for instance).
+Moreover, standard abstract collections like `Collection` or `Mapping`, which are used a lot, are not guaranteed to have their runtime type supported (having a `set` annotated with `Collection` for instance).